Hologic (HOLX)

 6. Revenue Growth

 Hologic also reports sales performance excluding currency movements, which are outside the company’s control and not indicative of demand.
-Over the last two years, its constant currency sales were flat.
+Over the last two years, its constant currency sales averaged 1.7% year-on-year growth.
 Because this number aligns with its normal revenue growth, we can see that Hologic has properly hedged its foreign currency exposure.

-Looking ahead, sell-side analysts expect revenue to grow 4% over the next 12 months.
-Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 5.1% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and implies its newer products and services will fuel better top-line performance.

 7. Operating Margin